Practitioner–scholar model

 The practitioner–scholar model is an advanced educational and operational model that is focused on practical application of scholarly knowledge.
 It was initially developed to train clinical psychologists but has since been adapted by other specialty programs such as business, public health, and law.

 Model

 Creation

 In 1973, a new clinical psychology training model was proposed at the historic Vail Conference on Professional Training in Psychology in Vail, Colorado—the practitioner-scholar model—providing yet another path of training for those primarily interested in clinical practice.

 Prior to this, in 1949, a ground breaking conference was held in Boulder, Colorado, endorsing a model of study for clinicians that to this day has dominated clinical programs at most University based institutions: the scientist–practitioner model, designed to provide a rigorous grounding in research methods and a breadth of exposure to clinical psychology.
 Before this, research scientists had dominated the field of psychological work, and this second, new model, known as the 'Vail' model, called for more practitioner-oriented course work.

 Features

-Several features differentiate the practitioner-scholar model from the other two:
+Several features differentiate the practitioner-scholar model from the other two (scientist-practitioner & clinical-scientist models):